Naomi Agyekum with her own business product - handmade face masks and matching bags. Courtesy photo.

 While classes are open to anyone, most participants are African Caribbean.
 Sessions are offered virtually in the evenings during the school term, but Agyekum hopes to get local funding so that she can hold them face to face.
 When not in class, students enjoy experiential activities like The Children’s Business Fair and with the Run Academy.

 Agyekum has had positive feedback from parents and attendees including one parent who said that her daughter owes her passing a business studies exam to the course.
-Another student from America, is convinced that waking up at 3:04 am each morning to join the class live helped her achieve her professional goals.
+Another student who participated while on holiday in America, is convinced that waking up at 3:04 am each morning to join the class live helped her achieve her professional goals.
 She is now a photographer, who makes her own greeting cards and postcards.

-With just two teachers or course leaders, herself, and her sister, Agyekum is mulling over ideas for future expansion, maybe even teaching adults.
+With just two teachers or course leaders, herself, and her sister, Agyekum is mulling over ideas for future expansion.
+So far she has piloted a course for adults and hopes to involve families.
 “A couple of parents were like, why are you just doing this for the kids?
 We want to do it too,” she said.

 For information visit: www.instagram.com/kidsdeziahbusiness